tevkhieu/Sentinel2TS/README.md

 # How to run

 ## Requirements
-Hopefully the source code should be installable as a package with all of its requirements.
+The source code should be installable as a package with all its requirements.
+Alternatively, you can manually install the dependencies:
-Else here is a list of the requirements

-    "torch==2.2.1",
-    "torchvision==0.17.1",
-    "pytorch-lightning==2.1.3",
-    "scikit-learn==1.3.0",
-    "numpy==1.24.3",
-    "matplotlib==3.8.0",
+    torch==2.2.1
+    torchvision==0.17.1
+    pytorch-lightning==2.1.3
+    scikit-learn==1.3.0
+    numpy==1.24.3
+    matplotlib==3.8.0

 ## Extract a dataset
 Data should be in the format `(number_time_steps, number_bands, x_range, y_range)` and saved in a file `data.npy`